 • Vegan variation.
 To make this dish vegan, simply substitute the milk and butter with plant-based alternatives such as coconut milk and vegan butter.

-• Make it more indulgent.
+• More indulgent?
+No problem.
 You can swap the milk with heavy cream for a more luscious, creamy sweet potato casserole recipe.
 You can swap the Panko with sourdough breadcrumbs or make a parmesan breadcrumb mixture.
+If you want a deeper, nutty taste, try using ghee instead of butter.
+It adds an extra layer of richness without overpowering the sweet potatoes!

 • Use chunks instead of mashed.
 If you prefer a chunkier texture for your casserole, consider roasting chunks of sweet potatoes instead of boiling and mashing them.

 • Toppings.
-This dish is delightfully finished with freshly-picked cilantro, but you can also garnish it with thinly sliced green onions, fresh sage, and all your favorite herbs.
+I use freshly-picked cilantro, but you can also garnish it with thinly sliced green onions, fresh sage, and all your favorite herbs.
+For a more uniform topping, pulse the walnuts in a food processor until coarsely chopped.
+This ensures each bite gets a bit of crunch without large, uneven pieces.

 • Seasonings.
 If you don’t have any paprika in your pantry, Cajun seasoning, dry ranch seasoning or Italian spices can be used as a substitute.